- đŻ TL;DR â Playwright Selectors and Locators

 . - Provides a powerful way to navigate complex DOM structures or select elements based on sibling or ancestor relationships.

-Check also our Ultimate Guide to Selectors: XPath vs CSS selectors.
+Ultimate Guide to Selectors: XPath vs CSS selectors.

 Data Attribute Selectors